Remotely Accesing a File Server with Tailscale

 # With a .torrent file

-transmission-cli /path/to/file
+transmission-cli -a /path/to/file

 # With a magnet link

-transmission-cli "MAGNET LINK"
+transmission-cli -a "MAGNET LINK"